aayushmaan-54/Thinkiverse/README.md

 ## Explore, Play & Experience
-- **Digital Crave** - A simulation clicker game that captures the addictive loop of digital consumption, instant gratification, and endless accumulation.
+- **Craftfinity** - Mix Earth, Water, Air, Fire, and Space to create endless AI-generated discoveries. 🌍🔥💧🌬️🌌.
-- **Craftfinity** - Combine elements endlessly to discover new and unexpected creations.
+- **Digital Crave** - A stimulation clicker game that captures the addictive loop of digital consumption, instant gratification, and endless accumulation.
 - **Password Maze** - A password game where the rules keep getting more absurd.
 - **Mind-Blown Facts** - Explore shocking and unexpected events from around the world.
 - **Circle Mastery** - Test your precision by trying to draw the perfect circle freehand.